Sublime-IT/s3-resizer/README.md

 When it is complete, go to lambda and select the new lambda function (for example `my-sample-test-s3-bucket-rust-lambda`).
 Then:

 1. Click on the `Configuration` tab
+2. Go to the `Triggers` tab
+3. Add Trigger
-2. Select `S3` as source
+4. Select `S3` as source
-3. For the bucket, select the newly created bucket
+5. For the bucket, select the newly created bucket
-4. Event-Types should be set to `All object create events`
+6. Event-Types should be set to `All object create events`
-5. Optionally, you can add a prefix/suffix if there is a certain sub-folder and/or image type that the generations should only happen to
+7. Optionally, you can add a prefix/suffix if there is a certain sub-folder and/or image type that the generations should only happen to
-6. Add the trigger
+8. Add the trigger

 Next head over to the `CloudFront` service that was created.
 Go into functions, and create a new `cloudfront-js-2.0` function.
 Give it a name - This can be `rewrite-width-parameter-s3`